jesseTitus/minmeetup/README.md

 ### Event Management

 - Create and manage events for your groups
-- View all events on an interactive map
 - Event details with dates, descriptions, and locations
 - Filter events by group

-### Interactive Maps

-- OpenStreetMap integration with Leaflet.js
-- Visual representation of event locations
-- Custom markers for different event types
-- Points of Interest (POI) list with event details

 ### Modern UI